roebius/deeplearning_keras2/README.md

 An _environment.yml_ file for creating a suitable [conda environment](https://conda.io/docs/user-guide/tasks/manage-environments.html) is provided.

-My goal has been to modify the original files to the minimum extent possible.The comments that I inserted in the modules generally start with *"# -"* when they are not just *"# Keras 2"*.

 ### Notes and issues about Part 2
 *neural-style.ipynb*: due to a function parameter change in _Keras 2.1_, the _VGG16_ provided by _Keras 2.1_ has been used instead of the original custom module _vgg16\_avg.py_